Phone Free Learning Act

 GEER Funding LEAs Adopting Local Cell Phone Policies

-These funds will be administered through the State Department of Education (coordinating with the State Board of Education and Governor’s Office) and sent to local school districts upon proof of adoption of a comprehensive cell phone policy for school year 2024-2025.
-Districts and public charter schools must adopt a policy by January 15, 2025 and implement this policy within the 2024-2025 school year.
+These funds will be administered through the State Department of Education (coordinating with the State Board of Education and Governor’s Office) and sent to local school districts upon proof of adoption of a comprehensive cell phone policy for school year 2024-2025. o Districts and public charter schools must have adopted or initiated the process of adopting a policy (i.e., at least one reading) no later than January 15, 2025, and must implement this policy within the 2024-2025 school year.
+These funds will be administered through the State Department of Education (SDE) and must be drawn down by January 22, 2025.

 In priority area: